 - Kidney disease

 And many more.
-In fact, people with sleep apnea are much more likely to die than people without sleep apnea.
+In fact, people with sleep apnea are much more likely to die than people.
 The most common cause of death is heart-related conditions, but car accidents, suicide, and diabetes-related conditions contribute to the death toll of sleep apnea.

 To treat sleep apnea, we have to make sure that your airway stays open.
 This means giving the soft tissues of your airway some much-needed support.
 Fortunately, we have a built-in support for your airway in the form of your jaw, the primary bony support for much of your upper airway.
 Mandibular advancements devices (MADs), the most common type of oral appliance for sleep apnea, works on this principle.
 By moving your jaw forward, the appliance utilizes its bony support to help keep the airway open.
 This works well for sleep apnea, though many doctors will want to start you with a treatment known as CPAP (continuous positive airway pressure).